 Foreign policy starts in the neighborhood.
 Mexico, Central America, and South America are at the tail-end of decades of rapid workforce growth, a period during which migration was central to their relationships with the United States.
 The panel will address how a tighter labor supply, alongside new means of production, will affect the economic development of our southern neighbors.
 It will also consider whether the public transparency offered by new forms of communications can improve governance, and with it, growth.

-The Hoover Institution will host a public panel discussion "Latin America In An Emerging World" on Monday, December 3,2018 from 3:30pm - 5:00pm PST.
-The event will also be Livestreamed and can be viewed here.
+The Hoover Institution hosted a public panel discussion "Latin America In An Emerging World" on Monday, December 3,2018 from 3:30pm - 5:00pm PST.
+The event was Livestreamed and can be viewed here.

 The short answer: Sometimes.
 Here’s one example.
 By 527 A.D., the Eastern Roman Empire at Constantinople seemed fated to collapse like the West had a near century prior.
 The Persian Sassanids were gobbling up Byzantine lands in the east.
 Almost all of old Rome west of Greece had already been lost.